 - Webinar recording: Churches’ ministry online, from the World Council of Churches

 - How to Build Livestreaming Capacity in Your Church, from the Rev. Tay Moss

 Tech mentorship available to parishes

 The Congregational Development department is launching a small team of remote tech mentors who are available to help parishes set up online worship and small group meetings using digital media tools.
 Mentoring will take place through phone calls, video calls or email exchanges.
-If you would like to be paired with a mentor, or if you’d like to offer your skills as a mentor, contact Elizabeth McCaffrey, Volunteer Resources Coordinator, at firstname.lastname@example.org.
+If you would like to be paired with a mentor, or if you’d like to offer your skills as a mentor, contact Elizabeth McCaffrey, Volunteer Resources Consultant, at firstname.lastname@example.org.